dahak-metagenomics/dahak/docs/index.md

 To get started running a workflow, use [Snakemake](https://snakemake.readthedocs.io/) from the command line.

-Dahak workflows benefit from the rich capability of Snakemake workflows, and the Snakemake documentation on [executing Snakemake](https://snakemake.readthedocs.io/en/stable/executable.html)
+Dahak workflows benefit from the rich capability of Snakemake workflows, and the Snakemake documentation on [executing Snakemake](https://snakemake.readthedocs.io/en/stable/executable.html), or [snakemake-profiles](https://github.com/snakemake-profiles/doc) for building profiles to run workflows across multiple platforms.

 Generally Snakemake is called by passing command line flags and the name of a target file or rule name: